CGM Guide — Part 3

 - Strips in date

-- Strips stored correctly (lid closed, no heat/moisture)
+- Strips stored correctly (lid closed, no heat or moisture)

 - Meter ISO-standard (ideally control-solution checked)